AdaCore/training_material/courses/rust_essentials/100_generics/99_summary.rst

    -  Generic Traits: Traits can be generic, to interact with multiple types

-   -  Derive Macro: Automatically implements standard traits for generic structs
+   -  :rust:`derive` Macro: Automatically implements standard traits for generic structs